MLB tells Athletics to explore relocation if no new ballpark - WTMJ

 The Braves also moved twice, switching from Boston to Milwaukee for the 1953 season and to Atlanta for 1966.

-Baseball Commissioner Rob Manfred has said MLB will not consider expansion until the A’s and Tampa Bay Rays get new ballparks.
+Manfred says MLB will not consider expansion until the A’s and Tampa Bay Rays get new ballparks.

 Rays owner Stu Sternberg had been working to build a ballpark in Tampa’s Ybor City area but abandoned that plan in December 2018.
 MLB’s executive council gave the Rays permission in June 2019 to explore splitting their home schedule between the Tampa Bay area and Montreal after their lease at the Trop expires at the end of the 2027 season.